gw-ml-dev/hello-world/README.md

 My first repository on GitHub

-Otto van Bismarck, the dog, is gnawing away at a bone by my feet.
+Otto van Bismarck, Fred and Rosie's dog, is gnawing away at a bone by my feet.